OmniSharp/omnisharp-vim/README.md

 " Tell ALE to use OmniSharp for linting C# files, and no other linters. let g:ale_linters = { 'cs': ['OmniSharp'] }

-" Update symantic highlighting on BufEnter and InsertLeave let g:OmniSharp_highlight_types = 2
+" Update semantic highlighting on BufEnter and InsertLeave let g:OmniSharp_highlight_types = 2

 augroup omnisharp_commands